Finite-size corrections to Fermi's golden rule: I. Decay rates: A finite-time interval effect

-where the equality is satisfied at $\text{T} \rightarrow \infty$.
-States at ultraviolet energy regions couple in a universal manner with the operator $O(\text T)$ and contribute to the probability at the finite-time interval.
-Since states of unlimited-momentum couple in Lorentz invariant manner, they give a universal correction to Eq.\,$(\ref{two-compoent S-matrix})$.
-The finite-size correction appears even in the lowest order of perturbative expansions and is useful for probing the physical system at the large momentum region.
+where the equality is satisfied at $T\to \infty$.
+States at ultraviolet energy regions couple in a universal manner with the operator $O(T)$ and contribute to the probability at the finite-time interval.
+Since states of unlimited momentum couple in a Lorentz-invariant manner, they give a universal correction to Eq. \eqref{eq32}.
+The finite-size correction appears even in the lowest order of perturbative expansions and is useful for probing the physical system in the large momentum region.